 - Determine best dates and times to release content

 - Find out which devices are most popular among your audience

 This data can then be used to help you make business, funding, and content decisions moving forward.
 This is known as “actionable insights,” and it’s the main goal of an analytics platform.

 In this blog post, we’ve introduced you to online video ad monetization.
 We’ve covered the benefits of video ads, and how to get started.
 The next step?
-You’re ready to do it yourself – to launch your own video platform!
+You’re ready to do it yourself – to launch your own OTT on demand video platform!
 Advertising is driving major revenue for various OTT businesses today.
-And with the right tools, your business can be a part of that movement.
+And with the right video marketing tools, your business can be a part of that movement.

 Thanks for reading!
 Don’t forget to leave your questions and feedback about video ad monetization in the comment section below.
 We love to hear from our readers, and we’ll get back to you as soon as we can.

 Finally, for more regular tips on live streaming, as well as exclusive offers, you can join our LinkedIn group.